brightdata/bright-data-async-web-unlocker-nodejs-project/README.md

 [Edit in StackBlitz editor ⚡️](https://stackblitz.com/~/github.com/brightdata/bright-data-async-web-unlocker-nodejs-project?file=index.js)

+<a href="https://github.com/brightdata/bright-data-async-web-unlocker-nodejs-project?file=index.js" target="_blank">Open in CodeSandbox</a>, sign in with GitHub, then fork the repository to begin making changes.

 ## Bright Data Asynchronous Web Unlocker API Example

 This project demonstrates how to use Bright Data's asynchronous Web Unlocker API to access websites through Bright Data Web Unlocker API.